 Don’t forget to spread the word offline as well!
 Hosting workshops, participating in local craft shows, and giving talks at community events are great ways to get people interested in your business.

-By taking the time to connect with your audience both online and off, you’ll be sure to find success promoting your handmade business.
+By connecting with your audience online and offline, you’ll be sure to find success promoting your handmade business.

 Selling handmade crafts locally is a great way to get started in the world of entrepreneurship!
 By following the tips in this blog post, you’ll be on your way to finding local shops to sell at, introducing yourself professionally to shop owners, pricing your crafts competitively, and promoting your products effectively.